OLD LENS DIE HARD: Recommendation for old Nikkor PC lens

 captured at wide open f3.5.
 The Bokeh is also beautiful.

-Here are some long exposure sample.
+Here are some long exposure samples.

 Camera: Z6